 Being a travel writer, I nearly always travel with my laptop — a 15.6 inch Asus — and I’ve never had any problems.
 Still, there’s always a risk of damage or theft.
 But I need the capabilities of a laptop to publish articles, edit photos etc.

 If your reasons for taking a laptop to Peru are more along the lines of communicating with people back home, uploading photos to Facebook and watching movies, then you might be better off taking a tablet or a smartphone.
 These smaller devices are certainly more practical when traveling.
-They save space and reduce weight in your backpack, are less susceptible to damage (simply because they are smaller and can be better protected), and are less likely to attract attention when you carry them around.
+They save space and reduce weight in your backpack (read my guide to buying a backpack for Peru), are less susceptible to damage (simply because they are smaller and can be better protected), and are less likely to attract attention when you carry them around.

 But if you need the capabilities of a laptop, then go ahead and take it to Peru.
 And that’s what we’ll be focusing on here.